Come Fly with Me

 Hesperornis

-Dinosauria’s idea of a penguin, Hesperornis12 was a flightless, toothed seabird from the Late Cretaceous.
+Dinosauria’s idea of a penguin, Hesperornis12: Go to reference 12 at the end of the page was a flightless, toothed seabird from the Late Cretaceous.
 Though it looked like a penguin, it was a primitive bird and part of the dinosaur lineage.

 Dinosaur